-Reading and mathematics are at the core of the First grade curriculum.
-In addition to the reading and math series used, there are numerous activities, which enhance daily learning and reinforce daily learning.
-In First grade the students explore land, sea and endangered animals.
+Reading and mathematics are at the core of the 1st grade curriculum.
+In addition to the reading and math series used, there are numerous activities, which enhance and reinforce daily learning.
+In First grade, the students explore land, sea and endangered animals.
 A trip to the Philadelphia Zoo, reading and writing books, and other interesting projects are incorporated into this unit.
 The first year also finds the students exploring their own uniqueness through a variety of activities including poetry and “Me Bags”.
 The study of medieval times gives the first graders an introduction to history as they explore the world of castles, knights and princesses.
-Included in this unit are a trip to the Philadelphia Museum of Art, a research project with the Sixth grade students, and participation in the Medieval Festival.
+Included in this unit are a trip to the Philadelphia Museum of Art, a research project with the 6th grade students, and participation in the Medieval Festival.

 Year at a Glance

 Language Arts: The Language Arts curriculum is designed to address the needs of a variety of reading levels.
 We want children to experience the excitement of reading an assortment of materials and to develop a lifelong love of reading.
 The children are immersed in numerous interdisciplinary experiences, allowing for the growth and strengthening of their reading, writing, speaking, and listening skills.

 Reading: The emphasis on phonemic awareness and phonics allows the students to develop an understanding of the basic sound/symbol system for decoding words.
 Through the use of decodable mini-books, literature-based readers, and numerous classroom books, the students practice their ability to decode and read words.
 Workbooks and teacher-generated materials provide additional practice and/or enrichment of the skills taught.
 Students acquire strategies for gathering information and exploring story elements through reading and listening to unfamiliar stories, as well as non-fiction books.
 On a daily basis, the students learn the importance and necessity of fluency and expression, as teachers reach aloud a wealth of materials.